arontaupe/aron.petau.net/_posts/2023-12-07-commoning-cars.md

 ### Public Wifi

 For the Project, I opened a router in the Car towards the Public, much alike to ahotspot you would find in a cafe.
-I use my own data plan on there, which i never max out anyways.
+I use my own data plan on there, which I never max out anyways.
 The router is a Netgear M1 and has a 4G Modem built in.
 It is connected to the Raspberry Pi and is powered by the secondary car battery.

 ### Public Energy: A USB Socket